immateria/Boop/Boop/Documentation/CustomScripts.md

 ## Writing Custom Scripts

 You can easily extend Boop with custom scripts to add your own functionality.
-Each script is a self-contained Javascript file that is loaded at app launch.
+Scripts can be written in a few languages and are loaded at app launch.
 If you make something cool or useful, feel free to submit a PR and share it with everyone else!

+Supported script languages are selected by the file extension. `.js` files run in JavaScriptCore, `.py` files use Python if available, `.rb` files use Ruby, `.pl` files use Perl, `.lua` files use Lua, and `.njs` files run with Node.js.
+External scripts receive the same `state` object as JavaScript.
+The runtime shells out to a small bridge that loads the script and calls its `main(state)` function.
+These interpreters read the current editor state from the `BOOP_STATE` environment variable as JSON and should print their changes as JSON to standard output.
+These external interpreters read the current editor state from the `BOOP_STATE` environment variable as JSON and should print their changes as JSON to standard output.

 ### Meta info